India Donaldson: Career

 Prior to becoming a filmmaker, Donaldson worked in the textile industry.
 Her directorial debut, the 2018 short film Medusa, was followed by the short films Hannahs and If Found in 2019 and 2021, respectively.

 Donaldson presented her feature-length debut Good One as a work-in-progress at the 2023 American Film Festival in Wrocław, where she was awarded a $50,000 prize to support the project's post-production in Poland.
 The completed film screened at 2024 Sundance Film Festival and the Directors' Fortnight section of the 2024 Cannes Film Festival, where it was eligible for the Camera d'Or.
 The film later won the Grand Jury Prize for Best American Independent Feature Film at that year's Champs-Élysées Film Festival.

-In 2025, it was announced that her next film would be The Chaperones, produced by A24, with David Jonsson and Cooper Hoffman circling lead roles.
+In 2025, it was announced that her next film would be The Chaperones, produced by A24, with David Jonsson, Cooper Hoffman and Paul Dano in lead roles.

 Personal life

 Donaldson resided in New York for ten years.
 Shortly before the COVID-19 pandemic, she and her husband moved to Los Angeles, where they currently reside.
 The couple lived with India's father, his third wife, and their two teenage children during the COVID-19 lockdowns.
 India's experiences living with her young half-siblings inspired the plot of Good One.
-Around this time, her first son was born.
+Around this time, she gave birth to her son.